 Raw acceleration data measures acceleration along the corresponding sensor axis.
 This measurement occurs in a reference frame known as "Body Reference Frame".
-This works well as long as the navX-MXP circuit board is in it's original orientation.
-However as the navX-MXP circuit board rotates, the X and Y accelerometer axes no longer point "forward/back" and "left/right" with respect to the original orientation.
+This works well as long as the navX-sensor circuit board is in it's original orientation.
+However as the navX-sensor circuit board rotates (e.g, as the robot it is mounted to rotates), the X and Y accelerometer axes no longer point "forward/back" and "left/right" with respect to the original orientation.
 To understand this more clearly, consider how the meaning of the term "left" changes once a robot has rotated 180 degrees?
-Introducing a

-World Reference Frame solves this issue by providing a reference upon which to measure "leftness".
+Introducing a World Reference Frame solves this issue by providing a reference upon which to measure "leftness".

-To account for this, navX-MXP's motion processing adjusts each linear acceleration value by rotating it in the opposition direction of the current yaw angle.
-The result is an acceleration value that represents acceleration with respect to the area in which navX-MXP operates, which is known as "World Reference Frame".
+To account for this, a navX-sensor's motion processing adjusts each linear acceleration value by rotating it in the opposition direction of the current yaw angle.
+The result is an acceleration value that represents acceleration with respect to the area in which the navX-sensor operates, which is known as "World Reference Frame".
 This world-frame linear acceleration value is much simpler to use for tracking motion of an object, like a robot, which might rotate while it moves.

-Important Note: navX-MXP Linear Acceleration values are in World Reference Frame.
+Important Note: navX-sensor Linear Acceleration values are in World Reference Frame.